ShivamRajSharma/TensorFlow/README.md

 #
 # TensorFlow Projects

 In this repository you will find projects related to Computer Vision and Natural Language Processing implemented using TensorFlow.
+I have provived detailed instruction on how to run each individual project on your local machine